 As Isaac Rogers of 20/20 Research says, “Research providers might publish a year-end review, but I need something timely.
 They do good work, but by the time major publications are out, I already know what is covered in the report.”

 Shorter, more frequent research reports provide a solution.
 And strategic distribution of timely, actionable content through diverse channels will help meet the goals and preferences of the C-suite, in-house counsel and CMOs alike.

-A version of this article appeared in the 2019 State of Digital & Content Marketing Survey, released in July 2019.
+This article originally appeared in the 2019 State of Digital & Content Marketing Survey.